1211103147/AlienVSZombies/PART2.md

 ## Problems Encountered & Solutions

 1. Problem  : Alien movement error where after the initial move, the next move start from the starting position again.
    Solution : I spent 1 hour or more just to realise I forgot to put an ampersand(&) at the alien parameter at the function oneTurn().
-WASTE OF MY DAMN TIME